-- Median Value of Residential Sales
+- Median Value of Residential Armslength Sales

-Median value of residential sales refers to the value of residential homes in a given area.
+Median value of residential sales refers to the value of residential homes of armslength sales in a given area.
 The median divides the total frequency into two equal parts.
 Half of the distribution has a value above the median and half of the distribution has a value below the median.
 Sales prices of residential properties, from the Cuyahoga County Fiscal Office, within a given area are used to calculate this amount.